How to Take the Sting Out of Tick and Mosquito Bites

 The best way to avoid the complications of tick and mosquito bites and the diseases mosquitoes and ticks carry is to prevent bites in the first place.
 Here are some protective measures you can take:

-• Wear long-sleeved shirts, pants, socks and shoes when you go outdoors, especially in wooded or grassy areas where ticks and mosquitoes are common.
+- Wear long-sleeve shirts, pants, socks and shoes, when you go outdoors, especially in wooded or grassy areas where ticks and mosquitoes are common.

-• Inspect your body and attire for ticks following outdoor activities.
+- Inspect your body and attire for ticks following outdoor activities.
 Use a mirror or ask someone to help you inspect hard-to-reach areas.
-If you find a tick, remove it with tweezers as soon as possible and wash the bite area.
+If you find a tick, remove it with tweezers as soon as possible, save it in a sealed container, and wash the bite area.

 Mosquito and tick bite treatment now